nengo/nengo-1.4/simulator-ui/docs/tutorial5.rst

    * This shows that the network is capable of computing the circular convolution operation, which binds two semantic pointers to create a third one.

 * Use the right-click menu to set the input values to "a" and "~a*b".
-The output should be similar to "b".
+The output should be similar to "b" (Note: '~' is an approximate inverse operator)

    * This shows that convolution can be used to transform representations via binding and unbinding, since "a*(~a*b)" is approximately "b".

 Control and Action Selection: Basal Ganglia
 ---------------------------------------------

+* Note: Much of what follows is summarized in Chp 6 of "How to build a brain," and can be constructed using the drag and drop templates in Nengo (specifically, Basal Ganglia, BG Rule, Thalamus, Binding, Gate, and Integrator)

-* Pretty much every cognitive model has an action selection component
+* Pretty much every cognitive model has an action selection component with these features:

    * Out of many possible things you could do right now, pick one
    * Usually mapped on to the basal ganglia